 Problem #2: No Central Document Management System

 As I said earlier, each Southern States Insurance office was still T-filing its own documents a few years ago.
-In case you’re new to the insurance scene, here are some of the inherent problems with this archaic system:
+In case you’re new to the insurance scene, here are some inherent problems with this archaic system:

 - Every time a document needed to be filed or retrieved, you had to leave your office, find the right filing cabinet, find the right folder, and risk your dominant hand from being lacerated with paper cuts while you manually flip through stacks of pages.
 (Did I lose you, Gen Y and above?)